-Requestor certifies that many commercial insurers have begun requiring that providers obtain pre-authorization in order for the insurer to cover diagnostic imaging services.
-Pre-authorization refers to the process where medical or other information requested by an insurer is provided to the insurer to secure an authorization code that permits coverage of a service.
-Under the Proposed Arrangement, Requestor would provide free pre-authorization services for all patients referred to it for imaging services in the following manner.
-When a patient's imaging procedure requires pre-authorization, Requestor's Pre-Access Department would contact the patient's insurer and provide it with information necessary to obtain pre-authorization.
-This service would be at no charge and made available on an equal basis to all patients and referring physicians using Requestor without regard to any physician's overall volume or value of expected or past referrals.
-Requestor has certified that no payments would be made to physicians under the Proposed Arrangement, and that it has no explicit or implicit arrangements with any referring physicians in connection with the Proposed Arrangement.
+Requestor certifies that some third-party insurers, i.e., commercial insurers, employ a practice known as pre-authorization to control over-utilization of advanced imaging services.1 Such pre-authorization programs require that the insurer authorize certain imaging services prior to their being provided.
+Under the Proposed Arrangement, Requestor would offer to obtain any required pre-authorization from insurers for radiology services it provides in the following manner.
+When a patient's radiology service requires pre-authorization, Requestor would contact the insurer and provide any required documentation showing medical necessity or any other information required by the insurer.
+Requestor's pre-authorization services would be free and made available on an equal basis to all patients and referring physicians using Requestor without regard to any physician's overall volume or value of expected or past referrals.
+In cases where Requestor's contract with an insurer precludes it from performing the pre-authorization, Requestor would not do so.
+Requestor has certified that no payments would be made to physicians under the Proposed Arrangement, and that it has no explicit or implicit arrangements with any referring physician in connection with the Proposed Arrangement.

-Requestor's Pre-Access Department would obtain from physicians the documentation required by insurers.
-All original documentation that the Pre-Access Department receives from a physician's office would be scanned and placed into the patient's medical record.
-Pre-Access Department personnel would identify themselves to insurers as employees or representatives of Requestor and would disclose to insurers the nature of the program.
-Requestor would follow reasonable rules, directions, or requirements imposed by insurers.
-Requestor would provide each physician with a copy of all the information the Pre-Access Department submits to insurers to obtain pre-authorization for that physician's patients, and it would make such documentation available to the Secretary of Health and Human Services upon request.
-A log would be sent back to physicians indicating, as applicable, that the pre-authorization was obtained for their patients, the diagnoses, tests ordered, and when the test would be performed, so that physicians would have an opportunity to verify all such information.
+Requestor would obtain from the referring physicians and/or patients the documentation required by insurers.
+Requestor's representatives would identify themselves to insurers as representatives of Requestor and would disclose to insurers the nature of the Proposed Arrangement.
+Requestor would follow all directions or requirements imposed by insurers.
+In order to ensure transparency, Requestor would provide each physician with a copy of all the information it submits to insurers to obtain pre-authorization for that physician's patients, and it would make such documentation available to the Secretary of Health and Human Services upon request.